alexmannion/alexmannion.github.io/_posts/2019-10-15-halftimberedfacade.md

 My greatest discovery during this process was when I made a curtain using the WorldPosOffset material input.<br/>
 I took a 2x2 subdivided plane in Max, UVW plannar mapped it, imported it into UE4, and applied a material with SimpleGrassWind plugged into WorldPosOffset. <br/>
 The material itself was made in Photoshop by taking a gradient, leveling it, rotating it 180 degrees and multiplying the layer. <br/>
 **Take-away:** UE4 has hundreds of blueprint nodes for a reason.
-Sometimes getting creative with them could save tremendous amounts of time.<br/>
+Sometimes getting creative with them could save tremendous amounts of time in Max and Designer.<br/>
 <br/>

 ## Conclusion <br/>